wp-plugins/featured-video-plus/readme.txt

 2. insert the `[featured-video-plus]`-__Shortcode__ in your posts or
 3. manually make use of the __PHP-functions__ in your theme's source files.

+> <strong>Theme compatibility</strong><br>
-> Sadly many themes do not follow the WordPress standards and implement their own fancy functions for displaying featured images - check out the [FAQ](https://wordpress.org/plugins/featured-video-plus/faq/).
-Another common problem are sliders - in general: Videos do not like sliders at all.
+> Sadly many themes do not follow the WordPress standards and implement their own fancy functions for displaying featured images - those very likely break this plugin.
+Check out the [FAQ](https://wordpress.org/plugins/featured-video-plus/faq/).
+Another common problem are sliders: Videos, in general, do not like sliders at all.

 See the plugin in action on [yrnxt.com](http://yrnxt.com/wordpress/featured-video-plus/).
 There is a button in the sidebar to switch between the different featured video display modes: [Automatic](http://yrnxt.com/wordpress/featured-video-plus/?setfvpmode=replace), [lazy](http://yrnxt.com/wordpress/featured-video-plus/?setfvpmode=dynamic) and [overlay](http://yrnxt.com/wordpress/featured-video-plus/?setfvpmode=overlay).